MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L06_Relationships.md

     ![Add rollup column.](../media/add-rollup-column.png)

 ### Task 6.3 – Publish changes

 1. In the solution, select the **Overview** page.

 1. Select **Publish all customizations**.

 ## Exercise 7 – Solutions

-In this exercise, you will export the solution from the Dev One environment and import it into the Live environment.
+In this exercise, you will export the solution from the Development environment and import it into the Production environment.

 ### Task 7.1 – Solution checker